Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Some estimates on , , and the diffusion in

-The random variables $V(f_i) - V(f_{i-1}) + R$ are \textit{iid} having the same law as $V (\tau (V, ]-\infty, -1]) ) + R$, in particular they have $0$ mean and belong to $L^P$ (because of Lemma \ref{leaveanintbelow}).
-We can thus apply successively Markov's and Von Barh-Esseen's inequalities :
+The random variables $V(f_i) - V(f_{i-1}) + R$ are \textit{iid}, having the same law as $V (\tau (V, ]-\infty, -1]) ) + R$.
+In particular they have null expectation and they belong to $L^p$ because of Lemma \ref{leaveanintbelow}, where $p$ is such that $V (1) \in L^p$ (by our assumptions on $V$ such a $p > 1$ exists {and by decreasing it if necessary, we assume that $p \in ]1,2[$}).
+We can thus apply successively Markov's inequality and Von Barh-Esseen's inequality (with $p$):